German COVID incidence rate 2-3 times higher than reported - minister | Health

 Lauterbach said the under-reporting was due to fewer tests being performed at workplaces and at doctors practices during the holiday season, as well as only a few of those test results being submitted to authorities.
 Lauterbach also expressed concern about a clear rise in cases of the Omicron variant and appealed to people to celebrate the New Year only in small groups.

-The Robert Koch Institute for infectious diseases on Wednesday reported 2,686 new cases of the variant, bringing the total number to 13,129.
+The RKI on Wednesday reported 2,686 new cases of the variant, bringing the total number to 13,129.
 Four people have died with the variant.
 The seven-day incidence rate, which has been a key metric for determining coronavirus policy, was reported as 205.5 cases per 100,000 residents, the lowest figure since early November.

 This translated into 40,043 new cases over the past 24 hours.
 In neighbouring France, by comparison, authorities on Wednesday reported 208,000 new cases.
 A spokesperson for the German Health Ministry said earlier Wednesday that the government expects a clearer picture of the infection situation early next year.